spacecraft-design-lab-2019/image_compression/README.md

 - Reads the .png files from DCT_reconstruct.py and stitches the tiles together and saves the full .jpeg image

 Read comments in each script for more information.
 Much of the JPEG compression approach comes from here: https://en.wikipedia.org/wiki/JPEG.
+Other potential idea is to use a JPEG parser that parses the information in a full JPEG file to find the relevant information that would be needed to reconstruct the image on the ground.